About Oak GroveCoven

 How often do you meet?

-Initially, those who have been accepted into training meet approximately once per month witha senior member of the Grove which is primarily a chance to get to know each other..
+Initially, those who have been accepted into training meet once per month with a senior member of the Grove or for a study group which is primarily a chance to get to know each other..

-Later, there is also the opportunity to attend seasonal celebrations that occur at six weekly intervals - usually on a Saturday afternoon or evening .
+Later, there is also the opportunity to attend occasional open seasonal celebrations that occur a couple of times per year - usually on a Saturday afternoon or evening .
 These are planned well in advance so plenty of notice is given.

-After initiation we come together to celebrate the eight seasonal sabbats as well as the monthly full moons.
+After initiation members come together to celebrate the eight seasonal sabbats as well as the monthly full moon 'esbats'.

 At times we may meet less often depending on the availability of grove members and their own personal commitments.